 and not as a grudging obligation.

 The opposite of “generosity” of the previous clause is “grudging obligation.”
-A grudging person who does not want to give but give from outside pressure.
+A grudging person is one who does not want to give but gives from outside pressure.
 This person wants to keep what he has; he is covetous or greedy.

 The word “grudging” can carry the idea of greediness (Ro 1:29; Eph 5:3; Col 3:5; 1 Th 2:5; 2 Pe 2:3, 14).
 Covetousness can betray the greed of the giver.